LERCAutomation/DataSync-ArcPro-UserGuide/execute/execute.rst

 	Double-clicking on a ``Deleted`` feature will zoom to the location of the feature in the remote table.

+.. raw:: latex

+   \newpage

 At this point if any updates to the local layer are required these can be applied by editing the local layer as normal.

 .. caution::
 	It is important that the comparison is re-run, by clicking the **Compare** button again, before proceeding to ensure that a copy of the local layer is reloaded to the remote database.

 Finally, select whether the log file should be overwritten, and whether the log file should be opened upon completion (:numref:`figLogFileOptions`).
-Now the form is set up to run the extract.
+Now the form is set up to run the synchronisation.

 .. _figLogFileOptions: